 Tampere University of Applied Sciences (TAMK) is an internationally oriented multidisciplinary higher education institution in the Tampere Region, Finland.
 TAMK concentrates on promoting wellbeing and health, economy and production as well as learning and creativity.
-TAMK off ers education and related research, development and innovation services in seven fi elds of study.
+TAMK off ers education and related research, development and innovation services in six fields of study.

-With some 10 000 students, TAMK is one of the largest universities of applied sciences in Finland.
-The current Tampere University of Applied Sciences is a result of the merger of former TAMK University of Applied Sciences and Pirkanmaa University of Applied Sciences in January 2010.
+With some 10 000 students, TAMK is one of the largest and most popular universities of applied sciences in Finland.

 It is good to know that you are never alone in your studies.
 The various student services offered at TAMK can help you in any part of your studying, from your arrival in Tampere all the way to the graduation.
 The services of TAMK can also help you in other ways: you will need to know the best places to eat, for instance, and where to get your books!

 The International Office organises services for outgoing and incoming students and staff.
 Guidance and information regarding student and trainee exchange and other international matters are also given by the international contact persons within degree programmes.